Find out which medical alert system is best for you…

 For many, it's hard to know where to start.
 We've published a lot of helpful articles here on The Senior List® to help guide you along the way.
 Here are 3 good rules to follow as you go down this path.
 First, after doing some research based on your individual needs, narrow down your choices to a top 3 list.
 Second, don't make these mistakes when purchasing a medical alert system, we see these a lot.
 Third, make sure you ask these questions when speaking to each of your top 3 medical alert providers.

-Finally, if you didn't jump to any of the aforementioned posts, remember this: Do not sign a long-term contract that doesn't allow you to exit the agreement with little or no penalty.
+Finally, if you didn't jump to any of the aforementioned articles, remember this: Do not sign a long-term contract that doesn't allow you to exit the agreement with little or no penalty.
 You must understand the termination provisions explicitly (if nothing else) so you're not stuck paying a monthly bill when you no longer need the service, or if you've chosen the wrong medical alert provider.
-If you want to short list, here is a recent recommended list of medical alert providers, but that doesn't mean you shouldn't follow all of the rules I mentioned above.

 Everything to Know About Medical Alert Systems

 Unlike referral focused websites, our goal at The Senior List® is to educate you about medical alert systems – and arm you with the right questions to ask when researching these devices.

 We have done extensive research (over many years), and our recommendations have saved our readers time, money, and headaches.
-We hope this medical alert guide provides information you can use to make the best decision and find the best medical alert system possible for your family.
+We hope this medical alert guide provides the information you can use to make the best decision and find the best medical alert system possible for your family.

-Unfortunately, many people may not have the luxury of time to do good research on medical alert companies.
-“Pushy sales people”, “guilt-trip to purchase equipment that was not right for me” and “I'm locked into a long-term contract” are common complaints we receive about the medical alert industry.
+Unfortunately, many people may not have the luxury of time to do extensive research on medical alert companies.
+“Pushy salespeople”, “guilt-trip to purchase equipment that was not right for me” and “I'm locked into a long-term contract” are common complaints we receive about the medical alert industry.
 Don't fall into these traps.

 Medical Alert Guide- Read This Before You Buy